-(1) The amount of rural After Hours funding paid by the DHB will be an amount determined by the Ministry.
+(1) The amount of rural After Hours funding paid by the DHB will be the amount determined by the Ministry at 30 June 2014.

 7 Rural sustainability support payments

 (1) If we have agreed that Rural Funding can be used in accordance with Alliance Recommendations and have varied Schedule D4 and Schedule F2.2B in accordance with clause D.3, the DHB will pay the PHO a rural sustainability support payment, in accordance with the relevant provisions in Schedule D4 and Schedule F2.2B.